ckcollab/ericcarmichael/content/Diablo 2 Botting.md

 This maphack was novel in that it didn't do anything inside the game that changed memory or hooked into anything in a strange way.
-Using the map seed and it was able to generate all the maps in the game, then stitch each together.
-This was cool because I could run the maphack on a totally separate computer!
+Using the map seed I was able to generate all the maps in the game, then stitch each area together.
+Not to mention with the API we could run the maphack on a separate computer!

-Also, the maphack could do some not-so-undetectable things like hook into the game and inject "teleport this way" packets until you reach the destination.
+Also, the maphack could do some not-so-undetectable things like hook into the game and inject "teleport to X, Y" packets until you reach the destination.

 ## Finally, clientless bot